ULHPC/tutorials/tools/cli/modules.md

 * libraries, e.g. the MPI library, or
 * other third party software packages.

-An exhaustive list of the available software is proposed [in this page](https://hpc.uni.lu/users/software/).
+An exhaustive list of the available software is proposed [in this page](https://hpc-docs.uni.lu/software/swsets/).

-On a node, using an interactive jobs, you can:
+On a node, using an interactive job, you can:

 * list all available softwares: `module avail`
 * search for one software: `module spider <search terms>`